-Next, open MediaShout 7 and you will be prompted to either do a trial or activate your license.
+The first time you open MediaShout 7, you will be prompted to either do a trial or activate your license.
 If you have a license code, go ahead and activate it now.
 If you haven’t purchased a license code yet and just want to try the program, choose Trial Mode.

 We have now completed creating our first Cue from scratch.
 Let’s move on to Lyrics.

 - Click the Insert Lyric icon in the Ribbon.
 This will open up to your Lyric Library.

 - For now, let’s just select one of the Lyrics in the All Folder of My Library.
 You can see a preview of the lyric on the right.